LoRA: Low-Rank Adaptation of Large Language Models

 delta = self.lora_B @ self.lora_A

-self.weight.data += delta * self.scalingThe free lunch: no inference tax
+self.weight.data += delta * self.scalingMerge it back: no inference cost

 Multiply and out, add the result to once, and you are left with an ordinary weight matrix of the original shape.
 The deployed model is byte-for-byte a normal model running a normal matrix multiply, with zero added latency and zero extra parameters at inference.
-And because the frozen base never changed, you can keep a whole wardrobe of tiny LoRA "skins" (a few megabytes each) for one shared giant and swap them per task, instead of shipping a full fine-tuned copy every time.
+And because the frozen base never changed, you can keep many tiny LoRA adapters (a few megabytes each) for one shared base model and swap them per task, instead of shipping a full fine-tuned copy every time.

 What it costs in practice

-Make it concrete.
 GPT-3's hidden width is , so a single attention projection is parameters.
 Full fine-tuning trains every one of those, in every projection, in every layer.
 A LoRA adapter on that matrix with trains .
-That is about 770× fewer on one matrix, and the whole-model saving is larger still, because LoRA doesn't even adapt most matrices.
+That is about 770× fewer on one matrix, and the saving across the model is larger still, because LoRA doesn't even adapt most matrices.
 The paper touches only a couple of the attention projections (adapting and works well) and leaves the rest frozen.
 The headline numbers for GPT-3 175B: 10,000× fewer trainable parameters and 3× less GPU memory than full fine-tuning with Adam.
 The memory drop comes straight from not keeping optimizer state for 175 billion frozen weights.

 The knobs are few: which matrices to adapt, and the rank .
 Ranks as small as 1 or 2 are competitive for the attention projections, and you rarely need more than 8; you set once.
 That small a search space is part of why LoRA stuck.

-It matches the expensive thing.
-Across RoBERTa, DeBERTa, GPT-2, and GPT-3, LoRA performs on par with full fine-tuning, and sometimes beats it, while training a tiny fraction of the parameters and adding nothing to inference.
+Across a spread of language models (RoBERTa, DeBERTa, GPT-2, and GPT-3), LoRA performs on par with full fine-tuning, and sometimes beats it, while training a tiny fraction of the parameters and adding nothing to inference.
 That a rank as low as 1 or 2 keeps up is the evidence for the hypothesis: if a one-dimensional update can carry a task, the change really was low-rank.

-The limits are honest ones.
-You still choose which matrices to adapt and what rank to use, and a task very far from the base model's training may want a larger .
-Merging is one-way per deployment: a merged model is fast but task-locked, so live multi-task serving keeps the adapters separate and pays a small cost to add the detour back.
+What it does not remove are two choices and a dependency.
+You still pick which matrices to adapt and what rank to use, and a task very far from the base model's training may need a larger .
+Merging is one-way per deployment: a merged model is fast but task-locked, so live multi-task serving keeps the adapters separate and pays a small cost to add the low-rank path back.
 And LoRA only adapts an existing model; it leans on a strong pretrained already being there.
 None of that has dented it.
-Freezing the giant and training a sliver is now the default way to specialize large models, and the follow-ups (quantize the frozen base to 4-bit and LoRA on top, plus the rest of the parameter-efficient family) all build on the same observation.
+Freezing the giant and training a sliver is now the default way to specialize large models, and the follow-ups (compress the frozen base to 4-bit numbers to shrink it in memory, then train LoRA on top, plus the rest of the parameter-efficient fine-tuning family) all build on the same observation.
 The update was low-rank all along.
-We just stopped paying for the part that wasn't there.

 Questions you might still have